Stories of Change: Tinker on Wheels, Sonbhadra (ToW 2483A)

 School Name: Birla Vidya Mandir, Myorpur

-Sahin presented an innovative model as part of Entrepreneur India.
-The model was a dustbin made from two used plastic tea cups.
-The main idea behind this project was to promote recycling and reuse of waste materials.
+Sahin presented an innovative model after learning about entrepreneurship during the Tinker on Wheels (ToW) sessions.
+The model was a dustbin made using two used plastic tea cups, highlighting the importance of recycling and reuse of waste materials.

-Instead of buying new plastic dustbins from the market, Sahin showed how we can make useful items like dustbins at home using waste materials such as used cups, cardboard, and carton boxes.
+Through this project, Sahin demonstrated that instead of purchasing new plastic dustbins from the market, useful household items can be created using easily available waste materials such as used cups, cardboard, and carton boxes.

-This model aims to create awareness about recycling and demonstrates that waste can be turned into something valuable.
-Additionally, such homemade dustbins can also be sold to earn some income, making it a small but effective entrepreneurial idea.
+The model aimed to create awareness about recycling while also showing how waste can be transformed into something valuable.
+It further reflected entrepreneurial thinking, as such low-cost, handmade products can be produced and sold locally to generate income, making it a simple yet impactful idea.

 Class: 8th